mrchughes/solid-pds/SPECIFICATION.md

 The Solid Personal Data Store (PDS) is a core component of the PDS 2.0 ecosystem, providing a secure, user-controlled storage solution based on Solid standards.
 It enables users to manage their personal data and grant organizations access to specific resources using fine-grained permissions.

+## Microservice Architecture Requirements

+As part of the PDS 2.0 ecosystem, the Solid PDS follows these architectural principles:

+1. **Loose Coupling**:
+   - Operates as an independent microservice with clear boundaries
+   - Communicates with other services only through well-defined APIs
+   - Does not share databases or internal data structures with other services
+   - Uses the API Registry for service discovery

+2. **Complete Implementation**:
+   - All endpoints must be fully implemented with no placeholders
+   - Error handling must follow the PDS error handling standards
+   - All required functionality must be present before deployment

+3. **API Publication**:
+   - Must publish its OpenAPI specification to the API Registry on startup
+   - Must keep its API documentation current and accurate
+   - Should version its API appropriately using semantic versioning

+4. **GOV.UK Design System Compliance**:
+   - All user interfaces must comply with the GOV.UK Design System
+   - Must meet WCAG 2.1 AA accessibility standards
+   - Must follow GOV.UK content design guidelines
+   - Error messages must follow GOV.UK standards

 ## Service Responsibilities

 1. **Data Storage and Management**